laminas/laminas-crypt/README.md

-# zend-crypt
+# laminas-crypt

-`Zend\Crypt` provides support of some cryptographic tools.
+`Laminas\Crypt` provides support of some cryptographic tools.
 The available features are:

 - encrypt-then-authenticate using symmetric ciphers (the authentication step